 3) BBQ Pulled Pork

-Pulled pork is a potluck cheat code because the slow cooker does the heavy lifting while you do literally anything else.
-Pork shoulder (or Boston butt) is very forgiving and scales up easily for 20 hungry guests.
-I enjoy laying out the buns, pickles, and a crunchy slaw so that people can construct their own.
-Set the slow cooker to “warm” so it will remain tender throughout the entire line.
+Pulled pork is a potluck cheat code because the slow cooker does the hard work while you sit back and enjoy!
+Pork shoulder (or Boston butt) is very forgiving and scales well for 20 hungry guests.
+I love setting out the buns, pickles, and some crunchy slaw so guests can make their own.
+Just set the slow cooker to “warm” so the pork stays tender the entire time people are in line.

 4) Baked Chicken Drumsticks